bigeasy/stencil/diary.md

 suggesting it.

 With the curly brace style, the containership is explicit, context-free, but familiar and terse.
-I'm no longer thinking about having langauge switches in the tag definitions.
-It is a horrible vision that no longer plauges me.
+I'm no longer thinking about having language switches in the tag definitions.
+It is a horrible vision that no longer plagues me.
 This is the way forward.

 It is different from HTML and that was clouding my thinking.
 I didn't want to make blockless-ness explicit, because I didn't want to imply that I encouraged the self-closing blocks of XML.
 I didn't want to trigger anyone who is offended by XML.
 The Stencil Language is a move away from XML.
-I didn't want anyone to see the hisotry of XML in Stencil and come to the conslusion that a self-closing tags were an artifact of XML.
+I didn't want anyone to see the history of XML in Stencil and come to the conclusion that a self-closing tags were an artifact of XML.
 I'm no longer concerned that people will believe this variation to have anything to do with XML.